Blandinevergier/High_throughtput_experiment_automated_workstation/README.md

 Y = a0 + a1 x factor1 + a2 x factor2 + a3 x factor3 + a4 x factor4 + a5 x factor5 + a6 x factor6 + a7 x factor7 + a8 x factor8 + a9 x factor1² + a10 x factor2² + a11 x factor3² + a12 x factor4² + a13 x factor5² + a14 x factor6é + a15 x factor7²

+With:
+  Y: The response (fluorescence intensity and/or the fluorescence polarization) a0, a1, a2, ..., a15: The parameters to determine

 # Python 3 pipeline

 For the robot set up, the program returns all the text files which contained the information regarding the volumes each solution to pipet and their destination in the plate.
 These text files can be directly read by the software of the robot.